 For many Scouts, Camp Horne is a great place to see many types of wildlife, from plants to animals.
 Please remind your Scouts that any food in the tents will attract unwanted ants and raccoons.
 Snakes are another form of wildlife often seen at camp.
-Scouts and Scouters of all ages should avoid picking up snakes as many in our part of the country are poisonous.
+Scouts and Scouters of all ages should avoid picking up snakes as many in our part of the country are venomous.
 It is also a good idea to familiarize yourself and your Scouts with poisonous plants and what they look like.
+A general rule is "leaves of three, leave them be."
+In other words, if the plant has clusters of three leaves, don't touch.